This page has information about treating diarrhoea. You can find information on

 Before you try any over the counter drugs to help with your diarrhoea it is very important that you talk to your doctor or specialist nurse.
 They will need to find out what is causing your diarrhoea in order to decide on the best drug to help you.

 Anti diarrhoea medicines

 The most common drugs used to help with diarrhoea caused by cancer and treatment are

 - Codeine phosphate

 Your doctor or specialist nurse may suggest that you try one or more of these.
 They work by slowing down the time it takes for food to pass through your digestive tract.
-The medicines may not get rid of your diarrhoea completely but at least they will help to slow it down.
+The medicines may not get rid of your diarrhoea completely but they will help to slow it down.

 If diarrhoea is a known side effect of your cancer treatment, your doctor or nurse may give you anti diarrhoeal drugs to take home with you after your treatment.
 If your diarrhoea does not get better with these anti diarrhoeal drugs, you should let your doctor or nurse know as soon as possible.
 They can then suggest an alternative treatment.

 To manage a side effect such as diarrhoea, your doctor may change the dose or schedule of your cancer treatment until your diarrhoea is better.
 This may mean having a break from radiotherapy for a few days or lowering the dose of chemotherapy drugs.